Antonio95/final-degree-project/README.md

 **MNIST** (tensorflow_mnist):

 This block trains various convolutional neural networks, performing a grid search over their hyperparameters.
 The file *architectures.py* defines the various networks (using [TFSlim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim)) and saves the results of the search as well as the trained models.
 Again, the parameters and paths are defined in a *settings.py* file.
+Some previously calculated results and models are stored as well.

 In order to perform the grid search, tune the settings file and run: